What to expect

 Arrive in Passau

 Meet the boat in the town of Passau, which sits at the crossroads of three rivers.
-Step aboard at 4pm for a welcome evening of cocktails, dinner and live music.
+Step aboard at 4pm for your welcome meeting and dinner.
 At 6.30pm you will set sail along the Danube.

 Day 2 (Sun):